-Earth Science follows the curriculum outlined in the New York State Core Curriculum for Physical Science along with alignment to the Next Generation Science Standards.
+Earth Science follows the curriculum outlined in the New York State Core Curriculum for Physical Science along with alignment to the New York State Science Learning Standards.
 The Earth Science course presents a study designed to encourage students to find out about their world by experiencing it firsthand.
 It is through this study that students begin to understand the world around them and the forces responsible for the changes they experience.
 Topics covered include mapping, rocks and minerals, plate tectonics, weathering and erosion, geologic history, meteorology, climate, and astronomy.
 Students will be asked to complete classwork, assignments, performance tasks, quizzes, tests, and laboratory activities to further their inquiry into the subject.
 Classes meet every day, and a lab period is scheduled every other day.
 Students must successfully complete a minimum of 1,200 minutes of laboratory work with satisfactory written reports for each laboratory investigation in order to qualify to take the Regents examination.
 A two-part Regents examination is administered at the end of the course, for which firm eligibility requirements exist, including but not limited to, laboratory minutes completion.

-Physical Setting: Earth Science Honors
+Earth Science Honors

-Prerequisites - 85% in Living Environment 1 Unit 85% average in Algebra I Grade 9 Teacher recommendation
+Prerequisites - 85% in Living Environment and Algebra I Grade 9, Teacher Recommendation 1 Credit

-This fast-paced honors course is designed for students who are motivated to study Earth Science at a more complex level or students on the honors sequence with middle school completion of the Living Environment course and Regents.
+This accelerated honors course is designed for students who are motivated to study Earth Science on the honors sequence with middle school completion of the Living Environment course and Regents.
+This course presents a study designed to encourage students to find out about their world by experiencing it firsthand.
+It is through this study that students begin to understand the world around them and the forces responsible for the changes they experience.
+Topics covered include mapping, rocks and minerals, plate tectonics, weathering and erosion, geologic history, meteorology, climate, and astronomy.
+Students will be asked to complete classwork, assignments, performance tasks, quizzes, tests, and laboratory activities to further their inquiry into the subject.
 Students must complete additional readings, projects, presentations, field trips and laboratory activities.
 The use of technology is emphasized in the classroom.
 This course provides the fundamentals of Earth Science and prepares students for the Earth Science Regents exam.
-Topics covered include mapping, rocks and minerals, plate tectonics, weathering and erosion, geologic history, meteorology, climate and astronomy.
-Scientific inquiry and the development of laboratory skills are emphasized.
-Double lab periods are a part of the course.
-Enrichment opportunities include, but not limited to, technology usage, research, projects and field trips.
+Enrichment opportunities include, but are not limited to, technology usage, research, projects and field trips.
 Students must complete a minimum of 1,200 minutes of lab work with satisfactory written reports for each lab investigation to qualify to take the Earth Science Regents exam.
 A two-part Regents exam is administered at the end of the course.